joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

   However, if you have already swapped Fn and Ctrl, then this may apply to the wrong key.

 - Alternatively, try ["left_option twice toggle to get into vim-like hjkl arrows in specified apps"](https://ke-complex-modifications.pqrs.org/#toggle_vim)

+## More keyboard settings

+- Keyboard > Keyboard navigation: On (to move around controls via Tab)

+- Keyboard > Keyboard shortcuts > Function keys > Use F1, F2 etc. keys as standard keys: Disable (to get media controls more easily)

 ## Manipulating windows with keyboard